 It should also be explicitly stated both in the tender documents and in the contract terms and conditions that the contract may be terminated immediately without compensation if the bidder is found to have made a false declaration.

-The purpose of the verification is to ensure that the bidder meets the requirements set out in Regulation 20 and therefore the contracting authority is not restricted by Regulation 60 in the means of proof it may request, since this does not relate to proving the technical or professional qualification of a bidder, but their eligibility to participate in a reserved tender.
-See Annex 1 for example selection questions contracting authorities may wish to include.
+The purpose of the verification is to ensure that the bidder meets the requirements set out in Regulation 20 and therefore the WPS body is not restricted by Regulation 60 in the means of proof it may request, since this does not relate to proving the technical or professional qualification of a bidder, but their eligibility to participate in a reserved tender.
+See Annex 1 for example selection questions WPS bodies may wish to include.